 - Graham Cracker Crust: I always love a traditional graham cracker crust with creamy pie fillings.
 You need graham cracker crumbs, sugar, and melted butter.
-I nearly halved the amount of sugar from my regular graham cracker crust recipe to tone down its sweetness.
-(You still need some sugar in the crust because when baked, it helps keep the crust tight and compact.)
 Bake the crust as you work on the filling.
 It’s ideal that the crust is still slightly warm when you spread in the filling so the filling can adhere.

-- Whipped No-Bake Cheesecake: You need heavy cream, cream cheese, confectioners’ sugar, vanilla extract, and lemon juice.
-Prepare this layer last right before spreading it into the slightly warm crust.
+- Whipped No-Bake Cheesecake: You need heavy cream, cream cheese, confectioners’ sugar, vanilla, and lemon juice.
+Prepare this layer right before spreading it into the slightly warm crust.

 Not pictured: the butter and graham crackers needed for the crust.